 Karwa Chauth Vrat is one of the most revered and observed fast, that married women observe for the longevity of their husbands.
 This fast is observed all over India but specifically by the women belonging to Northern India.
-This year Karwa Chauth Falls on November 4, 2020, on Wednesday.
+This year Karwa Chauth Falls on 13th of October 2022, on Thursday.

 Significance of Karwa Chauth

 This fast falls on the fourth day of the Kartik month after Purnima.
 Women fast from the morning till late in the night without taking even a drop of water.
 Women fast to please Lord Shiva, Parvati and Ganesh so that they bless long and healthy life to their husbands.
 The married women fast and pray to Ganesh for health, longevity and prosperity of their husbands, while at some places the unmarried girls fast to be blessed with a good and wealthy husband.